August 30–September 3, 2021

 Who organizes the Symposium?

-The individual TEACH Symposium sessions are planned and led by units across the university.
-The Symposium as a whole is organized by a cross-unit VPUE team:
+The individual TEACH Symposium sessions are planned and led by over 20 units from across the university.
+The Autumn 2021 TEACH Symposium as a whole is organized by a cross-unit VPUE team:

 - Lauri Dietz (Organizing Committee Chair), Associate Director, Introductory Seminars & Faculty Development, Stanford Introductory Studies